Abhinav501/XMLParser/README.md

 # XMLParser
-A simple XML Parsing tool using C#
+A simple XML Parsing tool using C# using existing XML libraries.
+This project might expand to try out different 3rd party libraries in the future